open days + pick-your-own garden

 for many of us, those relationships have been disrupted, shaped by systems that separate us from land, our ancestors, and each other. providing a CSA box of resilience was one way of bridging those gaps, but we also wanted to create more opportunities to deepen your relationship with what you eat, to learn why certain plants have been used across generations, and to experience how food can support care, healing, and connection in everyday life - while being on the land.

-you are welcome to come to the farm during designated open days for to…
+you are welcome to come to the farm during designated open days to…

 harvest seasonal Afro-Indigenous crops, herbs, and flowers when available